ExpiryEats/ExpiryEats/docs/source/managers.rst

 Format Items
 ------------
-This function takes each ingredient of a recipe and joins them together into a single string.\n ``String formatItems(List<String> ingredients)``
+This function takes each ingredient of a recipe and joins them together into a single string.

+``String formatItems(List<String> ingredients)``

 * ingredients - A list of all the ingredients in a recipe.